20lives/dmote/doc/intro.md

 On Debian GNU+Linux, the first three are accomplished with `apt install clojure leiningen make`.

-Other dependencies will be pulled in by a `lein run`, with one possible exception.
-As of 2018-09, the requisite version of the [`unicode-math` library](https://github.com/adereth/unicode-math) is not yet available from the central Maven repository.
-Until this is corrected, you will have to build it from source (download and run `lein install`).
+Other dependencies will be pulled in by a `lein run`.

 ### Producing OpenSCAD and STL files